Azure/data-factory-deploy-action/README.md

 # Azure Data Factory Deploy Action

-GitHub Action for side-effect free deployment of Azure Data Factory resources.
+GitHub Action that performs a side-effect free deployment of Azure Data Factory entities in a Data Factory instance.

 ## How it works